Where We Be

 capuccinos and espressos to stay abuzz all day

+and into the night.
 And don't forget gelato and

-or a little added sugar along the way.
+pastries for a little added sugar along the way.

-buildings grace the city's
+Medieval red-brick buildings grace the city's

 center.
 We particularly enjoyed the arcaded

--- some 40 kilometers of colonnaded
+porticoes -- some 40 kilometers of colonnaded

-walkways lined with shops b
+walkways lined with shops brimming over with

-and the latest spring fashions.
+gourmet food and the latest spring fashions.

 The super-tall (and leaning) Asinelli Tower